 - foot abnormalities, such as Charcot’s foot

-- reduced production of growth and healing hormones
+- reducing the production of growth and healing hormones

-- decreased production and repair of new blood vessels
+- decreasing the production and repair of new blood vessels

 People who experience poor wound healing due to the effects of diabetes on the nerves and blood vessels might also experience other complications.
 These include heart disease, kidney disease, and eye problems.